Brauckhoff/biopixR/joss/paper.md

 ## Graphical User Interface:

+In this section, we aim to provide a concise outlook of the `biopixR` package, emphasizing its broader applicability beyond microbead detection.
+The `biopixR` package is adaptable and can be utilized in any research field where the identification of distinct objects in images can be achieved through the use of a Canny edge detector or thresholding.
+This encompasses research areas such as foci detection, microplastic, and plant seeds.
+The automation methods employed in `biopixR` are predicated on the assumption of circular objects, rendering it particularly well-suited for the detection, quantification, and extraction of useful information from circular objects within images.
+Another integrated tool is an interactive function that assists the user in selecting the optimal input for their analysis.
 The function `interactive_objectDetection()` initiates a graphical user interface (GUI) that utilizes the Tcl/Tk framework [@tcltk], enabling users to adjust the threshold and smoothing settings of the image.

 ![Graphical User Interface for interactive parameter selection.
 The function `interactive_objectDetection()` provides a simple interface with sliders to adjust threshold, smoothing, and scale.
 It highlights object contours in purple and centers in green for easy visualization.
 A) In this example, the GUI was used in RKWard (0.7.5z+0.7.6+devel3, Linux, TUXEDO OS 2, [@rodiger_rkward_2012]).
 With fewer commands, an image can be imported and analyzed.
 B) The `plot()` function displays the false-color image as a preview.
 In this figure, cells with DNA damage (similar to @Roediger_2018) are visible.
 C) Loading the biopixR package in the R console shows additional information such as loaded libraries and the number of CPU threads (n = 20, parallel processing).
 D) The rendering process is displayed on the console, including timestamps and current state.](fig_1.png)

 # Current status and outlook

-The `biopixR` package was released on
+The `biopixR` package was first released on
 CRAN in March 2024.
 To ensure code quality, we employed various methodologies, including [Continuous Integration](https://github.com/Brauckhoff/biopixR/blob/main/.github/workflows/R-CMD-check.yml) (CI), unit testing [@testthat], adherence to naming conventions